typicalname500/Discord-bot-that-utilizes-fifteen.ai/README.md

-# Current state: C# now working!
-Python still needs fixed
+# Current state: Now working!
+Not all characters are functional

+### Use branches to download the right language of bot to use

 # Discord-bot-that-utilizes-fifteen.ai
 This is a python discord bot that utilises POST requests made to https://fifteen.ai/app/getAudioFile which responds with wav files that are posted onto the server.

-# Note
-I haven't programmed in python in over 5 years.
-Expect to see some "what, why?
-Just, why" tier coding being done.

 # What commands I will probalby try to do:

-[Currently being worked on] "Hey x, say y"
+[Currently working] "Hey x, say y"

-[To be done] "Hey x, tell me about" (retreives a section of a wikipedia page and says it)
+[Currently working] "Hey x, tell me about" (retreives a section of a wikipedia page and says it)

 [To be done] "Hey x, [question] Text/ link to text/pdf link" Example Hey GlaDOS, tell me what you learned about the Spanish inquisition? https://en.wikipedia.org/wiki/Spanish_Inquisition